 Actor Jason Clarke, who played Apollo 1 astronaut Edward H. White II (Ed White), was born on July 17, 1969, one day into the Apollo 11 mission.

 Jon Bernthal was cast but dropped out due to scheduling conflicts.
 He was replaced by Christopher Abbott.

 The film brought together several Academy Award winners: director Damien Chazelle, screenwriter Josh Singer (Spotlight (2015)), director of photography Linus Sandgren (La La Land (2016)), editor Tom Cross (Whiplash (2014)), composer Justin Hurwitz (La La Land (2016)) and producer Steven Spielberg.

-This was Damien Chazelle and Ryan Gosling's second collaboration together, with the first being La La Land (2016).
+This was Damien Chazelle's and Ryan Gosling's second collaboration, the first being La La Land (2016).